Search for content, post, videos

 Today these small and extremely powerful lasers are now used in corrective eye surgery, industrial machining and medical imaging.
 Despite wearing glasses and her great faith in lasers, Strickland says she herself won’t be undergoing laser eye surgery anytime soon.

 “I don’t like my eyes touched.
 I don’t want anything near my eyes, including a laser.
-I’d have to be nearly blind to do laser surgery,” she says, laughing as she recalls how the makeup artist prior to the Nobel Prize banquet approached her with an eyelash curler. “’What is that thing?’
+I’d have to be nearly blind to do laser surgery,” she said and laughed as she recalled how the makeup artist prior to the Nobel Prize banquet approached her with an eyelash curler. “’What is that thing?’
 I asked.
 I don’t even wear mascara.”

 Donna Strickland Photo Alexander Mahmoud